Skip to content

 Variables

-Variables are the most important part of Custom Actions, and are characterized by a name surrounded by two dollar signs: $example$.
-Variables can be used in any field that has a ⓥ icon in the editor.
+Variables are a very important part of Custom Actions.
+A Webhook.site Variable is characterized by a name surrounded by two dollar signs: $example$.
 They act as placeholders that are replaced by dynamic content as the request or email is received.

 Variables Menu

-Many of the the available Custom Actions can register a variable during the runtime of the actions, so for example you can register the result of a JSONPath query and use it in a "Modify Response" action to make the response dynamic, or even use it to send a request to another HTTP address, and then use the response of that.
-Files can referred to and be used through Variables.
+Many Actions set at least one variable.
+For example, the result of a JSONPath query can be registered to a variable like $jsonpath$ and entered in a "Modify Response" action to make the response dynamic, or even use it to send a request to another URL via the HTTP Request action – and then use the response of that!

 Global Variables